 To keep installations and performance consistent, it's good to standardize as much as possible.
 At the same time, you have to stay on top of what's out there as available bandwidth increases at more attractive price points.

 We're getting ready to evaluate the Ubiquity AirFiber, which promises the best of all worlds: low-cost, license-free (in 24 GHz), long distance, and Gigabit+ aggregate speeds.
 We also are looking at LigoWave 2x2 MiMO 5-GHz bridges as a contender to the Exalt r5005, as it comes highly recommended for similar performance at a fraction of the cost.

 My own point-to-point story is just the tip of the iceberg for product options.
 Ruckus and Aruba customers have native bridging options, but sometimes these products can't be centrally managed alongside APs with the vendors' native management tools (check before you purchase).

 There are open-source-based bridges (Linux/Free BSD, DD-WRT and OpenWRT) to be had for well under $100 if you feel adventurous, and there are also high-capacity, six-figure, free-space optics (laser) options for hyper-critical links.

-Don't let the lack of fiber to a remote building get you down, and don't get sucked into costly ISP connections if wireless bridging is an option.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Don't let the lack of fiber to a remote building get you down, and don't get sucked into costly ISP connections if wireless bridging is an option.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio